 This research-focused track of TAM provides outstanding academic and methodological training.
-The program prepares graduates for Ph.D. or research-related fields, but graduates will also pursue careers with public service groups or in marketing or public opinion.
+The program prepares graduates for Ph.D. or research-related fields, but graduates also pursue careers with public service groups, NGOs, federal agencies, or consulting firms.

 The TAM research track is a two-year program.
 Students begin by studying for one full academic year at the University of North Carolina at Chapel Hill.
-They will then go on to complete a second year of study and research at the VU University Amsterdam OR the UNIVERSITAT POMPEU FABRA (UPF) in Barcelona OR the University of Bremen in Germany.
+They then go on to complete a second year of study and research at the VU University Amsterdam or the Universitat Pompeu Fabra (UPF) in Barcelona or the University of Bremen in Germany.
 All classes will be offered in English.
-Coursework will focus on European governance and social policy, and there will be an emphasis on qualitative and quantitative research methods.
+Coursework focuses on European governance and social policy, and there is an emphasis on qualitative and quantitative research methods.

-Students will pursue an MA-level program, "European Governance with a Comparative Focus."
-While at UNC-CH in the fall semester, students will take required courses as well as electives; they will also participate in the Speakers Series offered by the Center for European Studies.
+Students pursue an MA-level program, "European Governance with a Comparative Focus."
+While at UNC-CH in the fall semester, students take required courses as well as electives; they also participate in the Speakers Series offered by the Center for European Studies.
 Courses will focus on such topics as comparative politics of industrial societies, comparative social policy, democratization, the European Union, and multilevel governance.
-At least one of these fall classes will offer training in research design/methods.
-During fall break, students will travel to Washington, DC for site visits and an annual TAM alumni/current student gathering.
+At least one of these fall classes offers training in research design/methods.
+During fall break, students travel to Washington, DC, for site visits and an annual TAM alumni/current student gathering.
 Required and elective courses will be offered in the spring.